 Outside the March makes theatre on Turtle Island, the Land we are on, also known by many other names.
-We are specifically based in Land known as Toronto, or Tkaronto, which includes the traditional territory of the Anishinaabeg, Cree, the Wendat, Haudenosaunee, the Mississaugas of the Credit First Nation, and is know home to many diverse First Nations, Inuit and Métis people.
+We are specifically based in the Land known as Toronto, or Tkaronto, which includes the traditional territory of the Anishinaabeg, Cree, the Wendat, Haudenosaunee, the Mississaugas of the Credit First Nation, and is know home to many diverse First Nations, Inuit and Métis people.

 Our newly articulated values were given expression as part of our collaborative 2022 Strategic Planning process.
 These five core ideals have historically infused the strength of our work, and we aspire to fully embody them in all future endeavours.

 CURIOSITY: We’re on the hunt for the hidden theatrical potential in the world around us.
 We are open and adaptive as we seek new ways to tell stories together.

 CARE: Our approach to hospitality celebrates that every artist, every staff member and every audience member has different needs and desires.
 We strive to be compassionate and empathetic, building a safer, more accessible, more equitable space for everyone who interacts with the company.